 This should not be attempted by those that are not comfortable / don’t have the experience for these types of routes.

-» Learn more about the via ferrata in the Murren to Gimmewald Via Ferrata guide
+Learn More: Check out the Murren to Gimmewald Via Ferrata guide for more info

 I wanted to wrap up the guide with some of the most frequently asked questions when it comes to hikes in Switzerland.